Doncaster R.L.F.C.

 Doncaster Rugby League Football Club is a professional rugby league football club, based in Doncaster, South Yorkshire, England.
-They play home games at the Keepmoat Stadium and currently compete in the Championship, the second tier of British rugby league.
+They play home games at the Club Doncaster Sports Village and currently compete in the Championship, the second tier of British rugby league.

 Doncaster have never won any major honours.
-Their traditional home colours are blue and amber after Leeds Rhinos donated their home shirts to them when they were founded.
-They have a rivalry with Sheffield Eagles.
+But have won a handful of lesser honors in the lower leagues.Their traditional home colours are a Blue Jersey with a single Gold band across the chest, with a White colar, and with White Shorts and Blue and Gold hooped Socks.It was Leeds RLFC who originally donated their home shirts to the newly formed Doncaster RLFC when they were founded in 1951.The Dons have a fierce rivalry with the only other South Yorkshire Club Sheffield Eagles.Which when they do meet, they usually battle for the coveted South Yorkshire Silver Cup in a League Game or Pre-Season Friendly Game to see who will become The Kings of South Yorkshire.

 History

 1951–1994: Foundation

 On 18 August 1951, Doncaster made their league debut with a 10–3 win over Wakefield Trinity at York Road greyhound stadium.
 They would go on to finish their inaugural season in eleventh position.
 From 1956–1961, Doncaster finished every season as the bottom side in the Rugby Football League, and remained consistently in the bottom three between 1963 and 1968.
 The 1970s, and early 1980s proved to be no easier, with Doncaster only avoiding a bottom three finish on two occasions between 1970 and 1985.

-In 1980, Yorkshire Television made a one-off documentary Another Bloody Sunday, the TV crew followed the Dons as they tried to avoid finishing the season without winning a single game.
+In 1980, Yorkshire Television made a one-off documentary Another Bloody Sunday.
+The TV crew followed the Dons as they tried to avoid finishing the season without winning a single game.

 John Sheridan became head coach of the Dons in 1984.
 The club had no money but Sheridan still managed to put together one of the Dons' best squads and went on to win 30 of the 44 games they played under him.
 He was replaced by his number-two Graham Hepptinstall after a few years but a players' revolt saw him come back for a second spell.
 He was voted the most influential person in the club's history by the Dons fans.

 On Sunday 1 September 1991, Third Division rugby was introduced into British rugby league.
 Doncaster entertained Nottingham City that day with the home side winning by a club record 88–6.

 Doncaster won eight consecutive games under Tony Fisher, but in the penultimate game of the 1994 season they fell to a surprise 20–2 away defeat to mid-table Rochdale Hornets as Workington Town beat Keighley to take top spot.
 Doncaster won 10–5 in their final game away at Batley's Mount Pleasant and the club won promotion to the Premier Division for the first time in 1993–94.